The Morel-Voevodsky localization theorem in spectral algebraic geometry

 The term \emph{spectral algebraic space} will mean a quasi-compact quasi-separated spectral algebraic space as defined in \cite{SAG-20180204}.
-An affine spectral scheme is a spectral algebraic space of the form $\Spec(R)$, where $R$ is a \cEring in the sense of \cite{HA-20170918}.
+An affine spectral scheme is a spectral algebraic space of the form $\Spec(R)$, where $R$ is a \cEring (see e.g.~\cite{HA-20170918}).
 Any spectral algebraic space $S$ admits a finite Nisnevich covering by affine spectral schemes \cite[Ex.
 3.7.1.5]{SAG-20180204}; it is a (quasi-compact quasi-separated) spectral \emph{scheme} in the sense of \cite{SAG-20180204} if and only if it moreover admits a \emph{Zariski} covering by finitely many affines.
 It is a (quasi-compact quasi-separated) \emph{classical} algebraic space if and only if it admits a Nisnevich covering by finitely many \emph{classical} affines (of the form $\Spec(R)$ with $R$ discrete).
 Given a spectral algebraic space $S$, we write $S_\cl$ for its \emph{underlying classical algebraic space}, so that $\Spec(R)_\cl = \Spec(\pi_0(R))$ for any \cEring $R$.

 \ssec{Acknowledgments}

 The author would like to thank Benjamin Antieau, Denis-Charles Cisinski, David Gepner, Marc Hoyois, and Marc Levine for many helpful discussions, encouragement, and feedback on previous versions of this paper.